HigherOrderCO/Bend/GUIDE.md

 This doesn't look too different, does it?
 What is that `open` thing, though?
 It just tells Bend to *consume* the vector, `a`, "splitting" it into its components, `a.x` and `a.y`.
 Is that really necessary?
 Actually, no - not really.
 But, *for now*, it is.
 This has to do with the fact Bend is an affine language, which... we'll, let's not get into that.
 For now, just remember we need `open` to access fields.

 Bend comes with 3 built-in numeric types: `u24`, `i24`, `f24`.
 That's quite
 small, we admit.
 Soon, we'll have larger types.
 For now, that's what we got.
 The `u24` type is written like `123` or `0xF`.
 The `i24` type requires a sign, as in, `+7` or `-7`.
 The `f24` type requires a ??, like `3.14`.

-Finally, Bend has a last way to encode data: datatypes!
+Other than tuples, Bend has another, very general way to encode data: datatypes!
 These are just "objects with tags".
 A classic example of this is a "shape", which can be either a circle or a rectangle.
-Here's how you can define it in Bend:
+It is defined like this:

 ```python
 type Shape: